Visit the Packrafting in New Zealand facebook group to connect to the local Packrafting Community.

 Commercial Packrafting and equipment

-Koaro Packrafts are a NZ company who began to produce and sell packrafts in 2016.
+Koaro Packrafts are a NZ company, based on the west coast who began to produce and sell packrafts in 2016.

 Packrafting Queenstown – Guided Tours, Skills Courses, Rentals, based in Queenstown

 Further Faster – Packrafting Sales (MRS) in Christchurch